Moravian Church: Ecumenical relations

 The Moravian Church provinces are members individually of the World Council of Churches and the Lutheran World Federation.
 Most provinces are also members of their national councils of churches, such as the Evangelische Kirche in Deutschland (EKD) in Germany and the National Council of Churches of Christ in the US, the all African Council of Churches, the Caribbean Council of Churches, the Jamaica Council of Churches.
 The American Southern Province was instrumental in the founding of the North Carolina Council of Churches.
 The British Province is of the Churches Together in Britain and Ireland (formerly the British Council of Churches) and has an interim Communion agreement with the Church of England.

 The two North American provinces are in full communion with the Evangelical Lutheran Church in America (ELCA).
-The Northern Province of the Moravian Church voted June 18, 2010 to enter into full communion with the Episcopal Church.
-The Moravian Church's Southern Province also voted to enter into full communion with the Episcopal Church during its synod in September 2010.
+The Northern Province of the Moravian Church voted 18 June 2010 to enter into full communion with the Episcopal Church.
+The Moravian Church's Southern Province voted to enter into full communion with the Episcopal Church during its synod in September 2010.
 Each province can independently enter into full communion relationships.

+The Northern and Southern Provinces of the Moravian Church in North America and the Presbyterian Church USA agreed to enter covenant partnership with one another.
+The two churches celebrated their agreement with a national service of worship on 5 June 2016 at the Covenant Presbyterian Church in Madison, Wisconsin.
+National leaders from both denominations participated in the service which included sharing the eucharist.
 In the 1980s there were discussions in England by which an agreement was created that would have created full communion between the Moravians, Presbyterians, Methodists, and the Church of England.
 The Presbyterians and Methodists would have accepted the Historic Episcopate, but since the Moravians already had this, they would have changed nothing.
-This agreement fell through because the General Synod of the Church of England did not give approval.
+This agreement fell through, because the General Synod of the Church of England did not give approval.

-One aspect of Moravian history and mission is the so-called "Diaspora" work in Germany and Eastern Europe, seeking to deepen and encourage the Christian life among members of the territorial churches, particularly in Poland and the Baltic states, but also throughout the German-speaking lands.
+One aspect of Moravian history and mission is the diaspora work in Germany and Eastern Europe, seeking to deepen and encourage the Christian life among members of the territorial churches, particularly in Poland and the Baltic states and throughout German-speaking lands.
 Count Zinzendorf's ideal was a fellowship of all Christians, regardless of denominational names, and the Moravian Brethren sought in the Diaspora not to convert people to the Moravian Church but to awaken the hearts of believers and make them better members of the churches to which they already belonged.

 At first the object of suspicion, in the course of time the Moravian Diaspora workers became valued co-workers in eastern Europe.
 This Diaspora work suffered almost total destruction in World War II, but is still carried on within the territorial churches of Germany.
-With the restored independence of Estonia and Latvia, it was revealed that much of the Diaspora Work there had been kept alive in spite of occupation by the former Soviet Union's (which held to the doctrine of state atheism), and had even borne fruit.
+With the restored independence of Estonia and Latvia, it was revealed that much of the Diaspora Work there had been kept alive in spite of occupation and annexation by the Soviet Union, which had held to the doctrine of state atheism.